human-ai2025/Text-Tagging/readme.md

 # After doing this, it will give you the model weights [make sure to use the same versions of tensorflow in docker and while buiding the model]

 # For docker
-$ docker compose build
-$ docker compose up
+$ docker compose build -- up

 # This will fire up the web serice for making predictions.
-# The server will initialize in the "http://127.0.0.1/predict"
+# The server will initialize in the "http://localhost:8000/predict"
 ```

 ## :memo: License ##